salcedoe/MtMdocs/docs/dataProcessing/dataTypes.md

      Male      Male      Female      Female      Male      Female
 ```

 And that's it. *`sex`* is now a categorical array.
-You can do a lot of things with a categorical array that you can do with a string array
+You can do a lot of the same things with a categorical array that you can do with a string array

 ```matlab linenums="1" title="Create logical array from a categorical array"
 la = sex == "Male" % logical array